ImMPrada/discussion/README.md

 - math
 - yeiko

-all of theme use Password1! as passworde ( better yet: as secret word xD )
+all of theme use Password1! as password ( better yet: as secret word xD )

 ## CORS Policy
 On development, the backend will only accept requests from another localhost port instance if sent from a browser, otherwise the request will fail due to the current CORS Policy